samrajuadapt/mobile-ticket/README.md

            { "translation_key":"open_hours.week_day1", "from":"8:00", "to": "18:00" ,"description":"sunday", "display_from":"8:00", 	"display_to": "18:00", "show":"true" }
         ],
-        "description": "Open hours of all branches in general" }
+        "description": "Open hours of all branches in general" },
+    "create_new_ticket": {
+        "value": "enable",
+        "description": "Enable or disable access to the Get new ticket button in the Thank you page, 'on=enable', 'off=disable' for visits created using the Mobile Ticket UI."
+    }
 }
 ```